nutanix-japan/ocp-hci/import_bp/import_bp.rst

     - CentOS, RHOCS, etc.
     - Deployed with HPOC (downloadable images)
   * - DNS Entries Update Mechanism
-    - Calm Endpoint to AutoAD and DNS server
+    - Calm Endpoint to contact AutoAD+DNS server
     - You will create this